 You can install additional libraries and packages from the workbench, using either the command prompt or the terminal.

 (Python) Install Packages Using Workbench Command Prompt

 - Navigate to your project's Overview page.
-Click Open Workbench and launch a session.
+Click New Session and launch a session.

 - At the command prompt (see Native Workbench Console and Editor) in the bottom right, enter the command to install the package.
 Some examples using Python have been provided.

 # Installing from console using ! shell operator and pip3: !pip3 install beautifulsoup4 # Installing from terminal pip3 install beautifulsoup4

 For a Python project, you can specify a list of the packages you want in a

 requirements.txt file that lives in your project.
 The packages can be

 - To install the packages in a Python 3 ML Runtimes, run the following command in the